vijayakabajo/drf_assignment/README.md

 ## Notes

-- All endpoints require authentication.
+- All endpoints (except registration and login) require authentication (e.g., JWT or Token).
-- Use the `status` query parameter to filter orders by status (e.g., `/orders/my-orders/?status=shipped`).
+- Use the `status` query parameter to filter orders by status (e.g., `/api/orders/my-orders/?status=shipped`).

----
+- Adjust endpoint URLs and request/response formats as per your actual implementation.